Induction puzzles: Description

 Four prisoners each wear a hat which is either black or white.
 The front prisoner is concealed behind a screen.

 Four prisoners are arrested for a crime, but the judge offers to spare them from punishment if they can solve a logic puzzle.

 Three of the men stand a line.
 A faces the wall, B faces A, and C faces B and A. A fourth man is put behind a wall.
 All four men wear hats; there are two black hats and two white hats, each prisoner is wearing one of the hats, and each of the prisoners see only the hats in front of him but neither on himself nor behind him.
 The fourth man behind the screen can't see or be seen by any other prisoner.
 No communication among the prisoners is allowed.
 If any prisoner can figure out what color hat he has on his own head with 100% certainty (without guessing) he must then announce it, and all four prisoners go free.

 Solution

 The prisoners know that there are only two hats of each color.
 So if C observes that A and B have hats of the same color, C would deduce that his own hat is the opposite color.
 However, if A and B have hats of different colors, then C can say nothing.
 The key is that prisoner B, after allowing an appropriate interval, and knowing what C would do, can deduce that if C says nothing the hats on A and B must be different; able to see A's hat, he can deduce his own hat color.

-In common with many puzzles of this type, the solution relies upon the assumption that all participants are rational and intelligent enough to make the appropriate deductions.

 After solving this puzzle, some insight into the nature of communication can be gained by pondering whether the meaningful silence of prisoner C violates the "No communication" rule (given that communication is usually defined as the "transfer of information").